CarlosdeBunes/milestone1chess/README.md

 ### Content

 -   All content was mostly written by the developer.
 Some parts of the testimonials were copied from chesskid.com

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media